bmiller1009/fuzzy-row-matcher/README.md

 ```kotlin
  .ignoreDupes(true)
  ```
-method.
+method on the _**Config**_ object.
 If this flag is set to true then the fuzzy comparisons will not be done when an exact match is detected.
 This can speed up processing if the table you are interrogating has lots of exact matches.
 The default value for this is **false**.

 ### String length differences
 Another optimization the engine contains is in regards to string length differences.
 You can tell the engine to ignore strings which differ greatly in their length.
 The method for this is
 ```kotlin
  .strLenDeltaPct(50.0)
 ```
+on the _**Config**_ object
 In this case, the engine will not perform similarity comparisons on strings which differ in length by more than **50 percent**.

 ### Sampling the data